michaelwehrley/egypt/README.md

 ### Early Dynastic Period

 #### 1st Dynasty
-* **3100 BCE** King Narmer & [Narmer Palette](https://en.wikipedia.org/wiki/Narmer_Palette) - first historical document in the world - In Cairo Museum.
+* **3100 BCE** King Narmer & [Narmer Palette](https://en.wikipedia.org/wiki/Narmer_Palette) - first historical document in the world - In Cairo Museum - and carved by 2 different people.
 Palette was likely a cosmetic palette to anoint god.
 Narmer Palette displays art that will the consistent throughout history.
 Smitting is in this pallete for centuries (i.e., **Ramesses II** **smiting** a Nubian:
 ![Ramesses-II-smiting-nubian](/images/Ramesses-II-smiting-nubian.jpg)
+Narmar Palette lays the foundation for a god-king; i.e., a pharaoh.

 #### 2nd Dynasty (Walls, Tombs, and Mastabas)
 1. **2780 BCE** King Khasekhemwy.
 Last king of the 2nd dynasty and known for the [Tomb](https://www.nytimes.com/2007/01/09/science/09egypt.html) of [Khasekhemwy](https://en.wikipedia.org/wiki/Khasekhemwy) buried near **Abydos**.
 He undertook considerable building projects upon the reunification of Egypt after a period of trouble.
 [Built buildings out of **brick**!
 Recessed walls make it look beautiful with the sun moving across the sky](https://www.nytimes.com/2007/01/09/science/09egypt.html)!

 #### 3rd Dynasty (Step Pyramids)
 1. 2500 BCE the great enclosure near the pyramid of Djoser - just huge!
 And predates Djoser by 25 years!
 Oldest monumental structure created entirley of stone.
-1. **2667–2648 BC**: The [Pyramid of Djoser]((https://en.wikipedia.org/wiki/Pyramid_of_Djoser)) - [Step Pyramid](https://en.wikipedia.org/wiki/Step_pyramid) for King Djoser at Saqqara - 141 ft.
+1. **2667–2648 BC**: The [Pyramid of Djoser (Imhotep)]((https://en.wikipedia.org/wiki/Pyramid_of_Djoser)) - [Step Pyramid](https://en.wikipedia.org/wiki/Step_pyramid) for King Djoser at Saqqara - 141 ft.
 Djoser buried Khasekhemwy!
 Djoser was Khasekhemwy's step-son.
 Djoser combined the tomb/enclosure walls of Khasekhemwy but made the **mastabas** higher and higher to be visible: The step pyramid.
 A staircase to heaven: Commissioned the first Pyramid in Egypt.
+1. Following Pharaoh had an unfinished tomb, but it was decoy.
-1. **2637–2613 BCE** Pharaoh Huni & [Medium](https://en.wikipedia.org/wiki/Meidum) - the False Pyramid.
+1. **2637–2613 BCE** Pharaoh Huni the False Pyramid.
 The first and last step pyramid after Djoser. - 213 (ruined) - 301 ft tall.
 Built by last Pharaoh of the 3rd dynasty: Huni.
 But Sneferu was behind the idea.

 #### 4th Dynasty (Traditional Pyramids)
 1. **2600 BC** [Sneferu](https://en.wikipedia.org/wiki/Sneferu) - Egypt's greatest pyramid builder.
+Inovator & and the circle!
 Build monements after Djoser in Dahshur.
+  * [Meidum](https://en.wikipedia.org/wiki/Meidum) Pyramid - more of a tower then pyramid.
+In the city of Meidum
-The [Bent Pyramid](https://en.wikipedia.org/wiki/Bent_Pyramid).
+  * The [Bent Pyramid](https://en.wikipedia.org/wiki/Bent_Pyramid).
 Would have been taller than pyramids of Giza.
 The bent pryamid was built on sandy ground and began to crack - it had to be abandoned.
-1. **2600+ BCE** [Red Pyramid](https://en.wikipedia.org/wiki/Red_Pyramid): 45 degrees - the same as the Bent Pyramid's bent part - (344 ft).
+  * **2600+ BCE** [Red Pyramid](https://en.wikipedia.org/wiki/Red_Pyramid): 45 degrees - the same as the Bent Pyramid's bent part - (344 ft).
 Rooms inside resemble a double pyramid to support - increase changes to go to haven.
 17 years from the bricks!
 1. **2580–2560 BCE** [Khufu](https://en.wikipedia.org/wiki/Khufu) [Great Pyramid of Giza](https://en.wikipedia.org/wiki/Great_Pyramid_of_Giza) - 455 ft
 1. **2570 BCE** [Pyramid of Khafre](https://en.wikipedia.org/wiki/Pyramid_of_Khafre) (2 feet smaller and better preserved) - causeway to the Nile: the **Sphix**
 1. Menkaure